dotnet/docs/docs/csharp/language-reference/tokens/discard.md

 There are two uses for the *discard* token:

-1. To declare a variable with a storage location that won't ever be read.
-You may need to declare a variable that you don't intend to read or otherwise use its value:
+1. To declare an unused variable.
+A discard can't be read or accessed.
    - Unused `out` arguments: `var r = M(out int _, out var _, out _);`
    - Unused lambda expression parameters: `Action<int> _ => WriteMessage();`
    - Unused deconstruction arguments: `(int _, var answer) = M();`
-1. In a [discard pattern](../operators/patterns.md#discard-pattern) to match any expression.
-You'll usually add a `_` pattern to satisfy exhaustiveness requirements.
+1. To match any expression in a [discard pattern](../operators/patterns.md#discard-pattern).
+You can add a `_` pattern to satisfy exhaustiveness requirements.

 The `_` token is a valid identifier in C#.
 The `_` token is interpreted as a discard only when no valid identifier named `_` is found in scope.